RogerParkinson/MultiModuleLog/README.md

 ## Build

-To build this I use the [Sloeber](http://eclipse.baeyens.it/index.shtml).
+To build this I use [Sloeber](http://eclipse.baeyens.it/index.shtml).
 This is a free IDE based on Eclipse that supports Arduino and, of course, Teensy.
 I say free because you can use it for free, but you should do the right thing and support Jante's hard work on his Patreon.

+Clone the repo from [github](https://github.com/RogerParkinson/ArduinoLogger) and build the project.
+You can flash the sample code to your device fro there.
+The project is configured for Teensy 3.2 by default so adjust athat as needed.

 Once built I also run the distribute.sh file which will copy the files you actually need to your ~/Arduino/libraries directory, it also tidies up the sample so it can run as a single file (ie without TestObject).

 ## Install

- * Download latest from Github
- * Extract it to the libraries folder inside your Sketchbook.
-Default is [user]\Arduino\libraries.
+ * Download zip from [madura](https://www.madurasoftware.com/ArduinoLogger.zip) or pull it from github and build it yourself (see above).
+ * Import the zip file into your Arduino IDE
- * Restart Arduino IDE if you had it open.
+ * Restart your IDE if you had it open.
+Both Arduino and Sloeber will then be able to find the library.
  * Done

 ## Credit